Real and complex multiplication on K3 surfaces via period integration: Tracing the preimage of a curve in the period space

 In~step~\ref{sing_val} of Algorithm~\ref{cup_prod}, we found six singular values within a factor of~$100$, while the next one was smaller by nine orders of~magnitude.
-In~the basis chosen, the cup product form found on~$P^\perp$ has only coefficients from $\smash{\{\pm1, \pm\frac12, 0\}}$, up to errors that are smaller than $10^{-10}$. \item In step~\ref{num_cont} of Strategy~\ref{str}, in the language of \cite{AG}, we applied a predictor--corrector method.
-More precisely, we used the Euler predictor, followed by Newton corrector steps.
-We~did not care too much about rounding errors, nor about a step length adaptation, as we worked with floats of high~precision.
+In~the basis chosen, the cup product form found on~$P^\perp$ had coefficients only from $\smash{\{\pm1, \pm\frac12, 0\}}$, up to errors less than $10^{-10}$. \item\looseness-1 In step~\ref{num_cont} of Strategy~\ref{str}, in the language of \cite{AG}, we applied a predictor--cor\-rec\-tor method.
+More precisely, we used the Euler predictor~\cite[Section~2.2]{AG}, followed by Newton~corrector steps.
+We~did not care too much about rounding errors, as we worked with floats of high~precision.
+Neither did we implement a step length adaptation, but worked, as simply as possible, with a constant step length.
 For numerical integration, the Gau{\ss}-Legendre method of degree $100$ [i.e.\ order~$200$] was used.

-Based~on this, we determined 101 points on~$Q^{-1}(C) \subset \bbD^4$, each with a numerical precision of 80~digits. \item Polynomials of degree $\leq \!3$ in four variables form a vector space of dimension~$35$.
+Based~on this, we determined a sample of 101 points on~$\Pi^{-1}(C) \subset \bbD^4$, each with a numerical precision of 80~digits.
+Due to the constant stepsize, these points are essentially equidistant.
+There are further particularities, caused by the limitations of our approach.
+First of all, all the points are real.
+Moreover, they have a limited distance from the starting point, i.e.\ the parameters of the surface from Example~\ref{qw13}, because we are forced to stop sampling when approaching the first singular surface along the path. \item Polynomials of degree $\leq \!3$ in four variables form a vector space of dimension~$35$.
 When~looking for cubic relations between the 101 points found, we ended up with 25 singular values in the range from $1714$ to~$6.08 \!\cdot\!
 10^{-41}$, the other ten being less than~$10^{-80}$.
 Thus,~the curve sought is contained in an intersection of ten cubics in~$\Ab^4$.
 The~equations given form a Gr\"obner basis for the ideal generated by~them. \end{iii} \end{rems}